rajsawhoney/invoice-wapp/README.md

 ### Objective

-Your challenge is to build out this invoicing application for Social Knowledge, LLC's accounting department and get it looking as close to the design as possible.
+Your challenge is to build out this invoicing application for any company's accounting department and get it looking as close to the design as possible.

 ### Brief